Exodus-Privacy/exodus/doc/api.md

 * a username
 * an email address (in order to tell you if something wrong has been done with your key)
 * a short description of your project
+* if you need more than 30 requests/second rate

 Send your request to [bureau@exodus-privacy.eu.org](mailto:bureau@exodus-privacy.eu.org).
 Then, you will receive your API key.